Gabriel2409/obsidian_notes/Tree traversal.md

 ---
-sr-due: 2023-05-01
+sr-due: 2023-06-08
-sr-interval: 2
+sr-interval: 31
-sr-ease: 243
+sr-ease: 263
 ---

 #dsa #tree

 ## Definition

-Traversal corresponds to the way to visit all the notes in a Tree.
+Traversal corresponds to the way to visit all the nodes in a Tree.
 This note focuses on [[Binary tree]].

 ## Depth first search (dfs)